rgvlee/MemoryCache.Testing/README.md

 Yes.

 # NSubstitute
 It works the same/has the same interface.
-The only difference is if you want to cache mock.
+The only difference is if you want the memory cache mock.
 For Moq you need to invoke `Mock.Get(mockedCache)` to get it.
 For NSubstitute you don't need to do this.